yanicells/chika/project-notes.md

 - **Color Themes:** Let the sender pick a background color for their note from a small palette.
 This adds a visual, personal touch to the public feed.
 - **Word Cloud:** Automatically generate and display a word cloud from the text of all public notes.
 This gives a fun, at-a-glance visualization of what people are talking about.
 - Being able to send pictures.
+- Have a blog section, where I can write about my learnings, and random stuff.
+Basically a personal blog while people can interact with the notes app.